RJDonnison/chess-bot-interface/README.md

 # Chess Bot Web Interface

-A web interface for playing chess against configurable bots.
+A web interface for playing chess against bots.
 Play against the built-in Stockfish engine or challenge bots that follow the API spec.

 ---